nrwl/nx/README.md

 ?
 Default stylesheet format           CSS
 ```

-If it's your first Nx project, the command will recommend you to install `@nrwl/cli` globally, so you can invoke `nx` directly without going through yarn or npm.
+If it's your first Nx project, the command will recommend you to install the `nx` package globally, so you can invoke `nx` directly without going through yarn or npm.

 ## Serving Application